|

 and coaxial cable.

-SWR and make sure everything is ok.
+g.)
+RF amplifier setup is now complete, reduce powe to about 25%.
 On the radio you should hear either connected

 audio or total silence.

-c.)
-There are only two things to align.
-First turn the audio modulation on MAXPRO4025
+h.)
+There are now several things to align.
+First turn the audio modulation on MAXPRO6015

 all the way to zero (direction -).
 Now while listening to your signal on the